Margaret More (composer): Hans Andersen Players

 In 1955, More and Martin-Harvey founded the Hans Andersen Players.
 The idea behind this new departure was based on an early engraving of Andersen reading one of his stories at a table, with listeners sitting round in semi-circle.
 The image was re-interpreted with Martin-Harvey dressed as Andersen as narrator, with singers, in costume, seated on either side.
 Martin-Harvey wrote the lyrics and freely adapted the stories for this new art form.
 Margaret More composed the music for piano, which she played on stage.

 The first work to be performed by the Players was a re-casting of The Snow Queen, with its debut in Birmingham, in 1955.
 Other stories that were adapted over the next few years were The Nightingale, The Swineherd, Old Lukoie, It’s Quite True, Punchinello, and Five out of One Pod.
 The Players performed widely at a range of venues in the Midlands and in Berkshire where Martin-Harvey lived: the Birmingham Repertory Theatre, the Birmingham and Midland Institute and The Birmingham Theatre School, as well as various school halls, village halls and theatres.
 In 1957 the Players were invited to tour Denmark through the aegis of the Danish Consulate in Birmingham.
 The tour involved several weeks and most of the larger towns in the country, which much of the time spent in Aarhus.

 More's main forte as a composer was work for voice.
 She composed away from the piano, and as with many songwriters, wrote with a particular singer's voice in mind.
 A late work, Anthem, is for unaccompanied voice and is a memorial to her fourth son who died in 1957.

-Her last major work, The Mouse, was a setting from one of one of the stories from the Welsh folk lore The Mabinogion.
+Her last major work, The Mouse, was a setting from one of the stories from the Welsh folk lore The Mabinogion.
 The libretto was by Amabel Williams-Ellis of Portmeirion and the work was first performed by the Players in Coleg Harlech and Portmeirion in 1958.
 The composer later re-cast the music as a dramatic lay, as 70 minutes of continuous song, without narration.